-If you have a problem connecting to the wireless network after running the XpressConnect automatic configuration, you may have entered your username and password incorrectly within the auto configuration setup.
+If you have a problem connecting your iPHone or iPad to the wireless network after running the XpressConnect automatic configuration, you may have entered your username and password incorrectly within the auto configuration setup.
 Try the following:

-Multi Function Devices (MFDs) and printers are widely available across campus - see spreadsheet for locations.
+Multi Function Devices (MFDs) and printers are widely available across campus.

 To print to and MFD or printer via the wireless network, first make sure your device is correctly configured - see Get connected tab - then follow the instructions in the appropriate guide below.